Davetatedave/Telegraph/README.md

 This will:
 1. Generate synthetic data
-2. Analyze the data using the time decay attribution method
+2. Analyze the data using the count attribution method
-3. Print the top 5 influential articles
+3. Print the top 3 influential articles

 ## Testing